close

 Helping children survive, recover and build a future

-In the past year, many children and families have survived traumas such as drought, flood, hunger, conflict and displacement, and are recovering and building a future, thanks to your generosity.
+In the past year, many children and families have survived traumas such as drought, flood, hunger, conflict and displacement, and are recovering and building a future.

 Practically speaking, that can look like water, food, medicine, a school pack, safety, a blanket, a hygiene kit, or a heater.
 It could be education, safe spaces, peace clubs, opportunities to have a say, even training and support to provide for themselves . . . and the list goes on.